tracker1/mui-mediumeditor/README.md

 ### Version 0.x.x WARNING

 While in initial development, until v1, there will be breaking changes...
 If you use this, you should pin to a specific version and update once 1.0.0 is released, from there, I will work with semver releases.

-### Dependencies

-This component would not exist without the work on the following modules.

-* [material-ui](https://material-ui.com/) for theming and making this look like other form fields.
-* [medium-editor](http://yabwe.github.io/medium-editor/) for the contenteditable interactions, toolbar, etc.

 ## Usage